jae-yiko/jae-yiko.github.io-/README.md

 1) The holes that the characters fall through are sometimes inaccurate.

 ## Future Plans of Implementations
-1) Implement a start button for the game
+1) Implement a start button for the game.